Ingenio-ARC/MySQL-Query-Tool/README.md

 3. Open `http://localhost:8000/mysql_query_tool.php` in your browser.

-Visual flair (dark mode):
+Features ✨
+- SQL editor with Ace autocompletion.
+- Saved queries panel with update-in-place: when you load and edit a saved query, pressing Save overwrites that entry.
+Use a new name to save as new.
+- Database selector updates the tables list via AJAX — no page reloads required.
+- CSV export with configurable separator (, or ;).

+Dark Mode Starfield 🌌
-- A lightweight starfield runs only in dark mode.
-- Most stars drift in the same direction to mimic a night sky.
+- Runs only in dark mode.
+Most stars drift along an oblique direction; a gentle global rotation makes it feel like a night sky.
-- A subset of subtly bluish stars move the opposite way; their count reflects the latest query's total row impact (rows returned for SELECTs, affected rows for INSERT/UPDATE/DELETE), capped to avoid excess.
+- A subset of bluish stars (rgb(81, 147, 255)) drift in a different direction.
+Their count reflects the latest “row impact”: rows returned (SELECT) or affected (INSERT/UPDATE/DELETE), with sensible caps.
-- The total number of stars is limited by a global cap to protect performance.
+- Performance-friendly: total stars are capped and scale with viewport size.
+- Tunables (in `mysql_query_tool.php`, search for `STARFIELD`): `maxStars`, `maxAltFraction`, `baseSpeed`, `altSpeed`, `speedJitter`, `obliqueAngleDeg`, `altOffsetDeg`, `verticalJitter`, `rotationSpeed`, `enableRotation`.

-Security notes:
+Security 🔒
 - This tool is intentionally small and not hardened.
 Do not expose it to untrusted networks.
 - Running arbitrary SQL can modify or delete data.
-Use caution.
+Proceed with caution.

-Session login:
+Session & Credentials 🔑
-- The app now prompts for MySQL credentials in a small login form.
-Those credentials are stored in the PHP session (not on disk) so you don't have to re-enter them for each query.
+- Login form stores credentials in the PHP session (not on disk) for convenience.
-- Credentials expire after 60 minutes by default.
-To change the expiry, edit the `$sessionExpirySeconds` variable in `mysql_query_tool.php`.
+- Credentials expire by default after 8 hours.
+Adjust `$sessionExpirySeconds` in `mysql_query_tool.php`.
-- When you log out the session-stored credentials are cleared.
+- Logging out clears session-stored credentials and recent “row impact”.

+License ✅
-License: Public domain (use at your own risk).
+Public domain (use at your own risk).